kosmonautdnb/TheLandsOfZador/README.md

 To run or compile it:
 You need "yape.exe" somewhere in a global path
 You need "dasm.exe" somewhere in a global path
-You need "exomizer2.exe" somewhere in a global path
+You need "exomizer2.exe" somewhere in a global path (version 207)

 Then you can run in AsmPlus4/ScrollWorld1/test.bat to see the first level of the game